sinnwrig/URP-Atmosphere/README.md

 ### Usage

+* Download the complete project repository from GitHub or download only the UnityPackage found in Assets/Atmosphere
 * Add the Atmosphere Render Feature to the current active renderer.
 * Create a new AtmosphereSettings scriptableObject by right-clicking/Create/Atmosphere/Atmosphere Profile.
 * Add an AtmosphereEffect component to an object in your scene.